jackfranklin/javascriptplayground.com/_posts/2017-03-07-functional-stateless-components-react.md

 }
 ```

 It's important to note that this isn't the most efficient way of doing this; every time the component is run to potentially be rerendered, the `onClick` function will be redefined.
 This is work that you might want to avoid - and in some performance critical applications you might see this make a small difference.
 You'll find many blog posts online saying you should never do this, but the reality is for most applications that the optimisations will not be noticed.
-You should be aware of this and know that in certain situations it might wreally hurt performance, but don't shy away from adding an event handler in an FSC because of it.
+You should be aware of this and know that in certain situations it might really hurt performance, but don't shy away from adding an event handler in an FSC because of it.

-If you do want to use an event handler, you have two choices.
-You either need to turn the component into a full component, or you can pull the event handler out of the FSC:
+If you do really want to avoid this, you have two choices.
+You either need to turn the component into a full component, or you can pull the event handler out of the FSC (only if you don't want to refer to the component's `props`, which means this often isn't feasible):

 ```js
 const onClick = e => (...)